Skip to main content

 To be eligible for the British Council Scholarships for Women in STEM, you must:

-• Have applied for one of our eligible master's course listed above for 2023 entry.
+• have applied for one of our eligible master's course listed above for September 2024 entry

-• Have achieved at least a strong second-class bachelor's honours degree or international equivalent in your undergraduate study.
+• have achieved a high second-class or first-class bachelor's honours degree or international equivalent in your undergraduate study

-• Demonstrate a strong case for financial support.
+• demonstrate a strong case for financial support/socio-economic need

-You are not eligible for a British Council Scholarships for Women in STEM if you:
+You are not eligible for the British Council Scholarships for Women in STEM if you:

-• Are an employee, a former employee, or relative* of an employee of His Majesty’s Government (including British Embassies/High Commissions; the Department for Business, Energy and Industrial Strategy; Department for International Trade; the Ministry of Defence; and the Home Office).
+• are an employee, a former employee, or relative* of an employee of His Majesty’s Government (including but not limited to: British Embassies/High Commissions, the Department for Business, Energy and Industrial Strategy, Department for International Trade, the Ministry of Defence, and the Home Office)

 About the British Council